 Jane Addams Child Welfare Traineeship Project

-The Jane Addams Child Welfare Traineeship Project is a stipend program that provides financial assistance to select students in the final year of the Master of Social Work program who are committed to a career in child welfare.
-Eight students are selected each year.
-They receive a stipend of $9,000 to support their tuition or living expenses.
+The Jane Addams Child Welfare Traineeship Project is an educational program that provides advanced training to select students in the final year of the Master of Social Work program who are committed to a career in child welfare.

 Traineeships are available only to Jane Addams College of Social Work students enrolled in the Child and Family Concentration.
 Applications will be accepted from first-year full-time and second-year part-time MSW students and advanced standing students who will begin their final concentration year in the fall.

 - Academic status in good standing

 - Plan to enroll in the Child and Family Concentration for the 2014-2015 academic year

 - A commitment to a career in child welfare